-- Extensive stage: Cancer is found in tissues of the chest outside of the lung in which it began.
-Or cancer is found in distant organs.
+- Extensive stage: Cancer is found in tissues outside of the lung in which it originated from or in distant organs.

-- Occult stage: Lung cancer cells are found in sputum or in a sample of water collected during bronchoscopy, but a tumor cannot be seen in the lung.
+- Occult stage: The cancer is not seen in the lungs by imaging or bronchoscopy.
+Lung cancer cells are found in sputum or in bronchial washings, a sample of water collected from the airways during bronchoscopy

 - Stage 0: Cancer cells are found only in the innermost lining of the lung.
-The tumor has not grown through this lining.
-A Stage 0 tumor is also called carcinoma in situ.
-The tumor is not an invasive cancer.
+The tumour has not grown through this lining.
+A Stage 0 tumour is also called carcinoma in situ.

-- Stage II: Cancer has spread to lymph nodes, chest wall, diaphragm, lining of the lungs, or the outer lining that surrounds the heart.
+- Stage II: The cancer has spread to lymph nodes, chest wall, diaphragm, lining of the lungs, or the outer lining that surrounds the heart.

 - Stage III: Cancer has spread to the lymph nodes in the area of the chest between the heart and lungs.
 Blood vessels in this area may also be affected.
 Cancer may also have spread to the lower neck.

-- Stage IV: Cancer has spread to the other lung or to other areas in the body and cannot be removed with surgery.
+- Stage IV: Cancer has spread to the other parts of the lungs or to other areas in the body

 What treatment is offered?